 T H E - V A L U E - O F - A - C O P Y R I G H T

 All of my images have value, and they may have an even greater value when they're shared worldwide.
-To put a global value system in perspective, in commercial photography a photograph becomes proportionally more valuable based on the number of persons who will see such said photograph.
+To put a global value system in perspective, in commercial photography, a photograph becomes proportionally more valuable based on the number of persons who will see such said photograph.

 The photographs I created for my self-assigned projects have the ability to be screened and received international attention.
 I'm forced to be particularly vigilant about citations to ensure that my business receives appropriate exposure if the photographs achieve some measure of acclaim.

 At times, most acknowledgment is slightly less of the effect includes a citation of my images.
 In editorial circles, attaching authorial credit to images is common.
 Magazines and newspapers almost invariably post the name of the photographer near every photograph.
 That credit is standard for a photographer to also receive in exchange for having their work appear in a publication.

 With the Internet's arrival, many publications are now extending that credit to include URLs to photographer websites.
 Likewise, and in following with that established tradition, when any of my photos appear on websites, blogs, or social media, my logo (via watermark), my name, and a link to my website must accompany the work.

 I recognize that my publication concern may seem demanding to someone outside the advertising or publishing industry.
 I hope that these additional explanations provide you with a greater understanding of the importance of citations.
 First, with my name and URL included with every photograph, It will greatly improve the chance that interested parties will visit my website.